Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seeResultEquals

-Asserts that the last result from tested method is equal to value
+Asserts that the last result from the tested method is equal to value

  * param $value